Moreton Mill's steam locomotives - then and now

 Eudlo

-purchased new in July 1925, set aside in 1968 but kept operational, finally
+purchased new in July 1925, set aside in 1968 but kept operational,

 on display at the Mill.
 Cosmetically restored for the Mill's centenary in 1997,

-when it was placed on a low loader and took part in a parade through Nambour.
+when it was placed on a low-loader and took part in a parade through Nambour.

 After the Mill's closure, it was donated to the Nambour Historical Museum, Mitchell Street, Nambour, Queensland, adjacent to the Moreton Mill site,